 Improving our business processes to move as-is performance toward should-be.
 The role of performance measures is to facilitate quick, easy and economical performance improvement.
 The PuMP Using Measures technique enables the performance team to make substantial improvements, moving performance closer to meaningful targets.

-What specifically will PuMP change for you?
+What specifically will the PuMP Blueprint change for you?

 The results of using PuMP as your performance measurement approach are that you will: